 Whether pursuing an MPA or an MBA, earning an advanced degree can allow graduates to take control of their futures, making the transition toward senior-level roles and shaping their careers to work toward their personal and professional goals.

 In the Master of Public Administration program from Tseng College at California State University, Northridge, students can learn the in-depth skills they need to blaze a new path.
-A program rooted in a sound theoretical foundation, the MPA offers online or in-person concentration options in Nonprofit Sector Management or Public Sector Management and Leadership
+A program rooted in a sound theoretical foundation, the MPA offers online or in-person concentration options in Public Sector Management and Leadership, Nonprofit Sector Management, or Data-Driven Governance and Organizational Change.

 Using practical applications and including exceptional student services, this MPA was designed to provide students with the practical knowledge to succeed.
 Discover how you can reach your career goals with an MPA.